hashicorp/katakoda/consul-hcs-azure/step1.md

 dwcc-username-managed-hcs
 ```

-Verify you can connect to AKS by issuing the following command.
+Verify you can connect to AKS.

 `kubectl get pods -n kube-system`{{execute T1}}